jckaren1124/Bikesharing/README.md

 ## Summary

 Results from the first two worksheets indicate that most customers will utilize bikesharing when they have a relatively short destination to reach, so this business might work best in a more densely populated city.
-Based on the information from most popular/busiest bikesharing timeframes, we can probably deduce that the major customer base would be local residents who commute to work on the weekdays and visitors/residents who promote economic growth on the weekends.
+Based on the information from most popular/busiest bikesharing timeframes, we can probably deduce that the major customer base would be local residents who commute to work on the weekdays and visitors/residents who shop and consume on the weekends.
 Analysis of customer type breakdown clearly demonstrates that most users plan to utilize bikeshare on a regular basis, which will generate long-term revenue.
+Overall, bikesharing can be a successful business if Des Moines has a similar demographic as New York City.